 But the good news is I actually manage to deal with it quite quickly – clearly my insulin sensitivity is pretty good, because immediately after the peak it begins to drop sharply.
 There’s another spike, and then another drop, and then another little spike, before we then see a steady drop off.

-But it’s also well worth noting – I have never in the past eaten just half of one of my pizzas!
-Not ever!
-This was a first.
-And after eating it, I still felt hungry!
-No surprise, since refined carbs disrupt our satiety signals by causing a rapid insulin spike that blocks the signals that should trigger the release of “fullness hormones” that respond to fats and proteins. – even though there was a lot of protein and fat on that pizza to fill me up, it wasn’t enough to overcome the impact of the sugar rollercoaster.
+Weirdly enough, after eating that half pizza, I still felt hungry!
+And I don’t think it’s just because it’s half of what I used to eat, the fact is I haven’t had pizza since November last year, and I eat a lot less these days.
+But I think it’s because refined carbs disrupt our satiety signals – that rapid insulin spike blocks the signals that should trigger the release of “fullness hormones” which respond when we eat fats and proteins.
+Even though there was a lot of protein and fat on that pizza to fill me up, it wasn’t enough to offset the impact of the sugar roller coaster.

 Leave a Reply